 Luc Dochez, Pharm.D. has served as a member of our board of directors since 2015.
-Mr. Dochez is currently a venture partner at DROIA N.V., a position he has held since October 2018.
+Mr. Dochez is currently Executive Chairman at Vico International BV, K5 Therapeutics and at Primix Bioventures BV.
+He is also a managing partner at DROIA N.V., a position he has held since October 2018.
 Prior to then, he served as Chief Executive Officer of Tusk Therapeutics Ltd., a private company focused on developing novel immuno-oncology products, from March 2015 until its acquisition by Roche in September 2018.
 Mr. Dochez has over 15 years of experience in the biotechnology industry.
 He served as the Chief Business Officer and Senior Vice President of Business Development of Prosensa Holding N.V., a biotechnology company, from November 2008 until its acquisition by BioMarin Pharmaceutical Inc. in January 2015.
 Before joining Prosensa, he served as Vice President of Business Development at TiGenix, Director Business Development at Methexis Genomics, and a consultant at Arthur D. Little.
-Mr. Dochez is a board member of Pharvaris BV, a Dutch company focused on rare diseases, as well as Bioncotech Therapeutics SL, a Spanish oncology company.
-He serves as an advisor to EverImmune S.A., a French microbiome company, and is an expert member of the Investment Committee of QBIC II, a Belgian seed investment fund.
+Mr. Dochez was a board member of Pharvaris BV, a Dutch company focused on rare diseases, as well as Bioncotech Therapeutics SL, a Spanish oncology company.
 Mr. Dochez holds a Pharm.D. degree and a postgraduate degree in business economics from the University of Leuven (Belgium) and an M.B.A. degree from Vlerick Management School (Belgium).